Tamaulipan mezquital: Flora

 This semi-arid region is dominated by Mezquital (Spanish for a mesquite grove), thorny brush, and chaparral vegetation referred to as Tamaulipan thornscrub.
 In this subtropical environment some plant growth continues through most of the year, particularly in the south.
 Years with droughts or tropical storms and hurricanes can dramatically affect vegetation at any given locality, particularly the herbaceous ground layer, which may be sparse with patches of bare earth in a dry year, or thick and verdant in a wet year.
-Thornscrub vegetation tends to grow taller and thicker in the east, benefited by coastal moisture where it can be impenetrable in places, and it is often shorter and more open in interior areas of the region, although soils also influence this throughout the region.
+Thornscrub vegetation tends to grow taller in the east, benefited by coastal moisture where it can be impenetrable in places, and it is often shorter and may be more open in interior areas of the region, although soils also influence this throughout the region.
 Mixtures of sand and clay make up much of the soils with pockets of near pure sand and near pure clay occurring locally.
 Sandy soils in this region tend to support more open vegetation with widely spaced trees and shrubs in grasslands, while clay soils tend to support a greater diversity and denser, sometimes even canopied areas of trees and shrubs.
 Past land usage can also have a significant influence, where recently cleared areas may have a near monoculture of honey mesquite (Prosopis glandulosa), with pricklypear (Opuntia engelmannii var. lindheimeri), and non-native grasses in the understory.
-Some species of are nearly ubiquitous, occurring in most of the soils and vegetation communities, although varying in levels of dominance, some of these include honey mesquite, spiny hackberry (Celtis ehrenbergiana), desert Christmas cholla (Cylindropuntia leptocaulis), Texas persimmon (Diospyros texana), Texas prickly pear (Opuntia engelmannii var. lindheimeri), and black brush (Vachellia rigidula).
-Other common trees and shrubs more often found on clay soils include white bush (Aloysia gratissima), goat bush (Castela erecta), brasil (Condalia hookeri), knackaway (Ehretia anacua).
-Texas lignum-vitae (Guaiacum angustifolium), Texas purple sage (Leucophyllum frutescens), retama (Parkinsonia aculeata), Berlandier acacia (Senegalia berlandieri), and huisache (Vachellia farnesiana var. farnesiana).
+Some species of are nearly ubiquitous, occurring in most of the soils and vegetation communities, although varying in levels of dominance, some of these include honey mesquite, granjeno or spiny hackberry (Celtis ehrenbergiana), tasajillo or desert Christmas cholla (Cylindropuntia leptocaulis), Texas persimmon (Diospyros texana), Texas prickly pear (Opuntia engelmannii var. lindheimeri), and blackbrush (Vachellia rigidula).
+Other common trees and shrubs more often found on clay soils include whitebrush (Aloysia gratissima), goatbush or amargosa (Castela erecta), brasil (Condalia hookeri), colima (Xanthoxylum fagara), Texas ebony (Ebenopsis ebano), anacua (Ehretia anacua), guayacan (Guaiacum angustifolium), Texas purple sage or cenizo (Leucophyllum frutescens), retama (Parkinsonia aculeata), guajillo or Berlandier acacia (Senegalia berlandieri), and huisache (Vachellia farnesiana var. farnesiana).

 Grasslands with sparsely scattered trees and shrubs occur on level to gently rolling sites with sandy soils.
 These are dominated by dense graminoids such as Texas grama (Bouteloua rigidiseta), little bluestem (Schizachyrium scoparium), sand dropseed (Sporobolus cryptandrus), and many others.
 Wildflowers include bull-nettle (Cnidoscolus texanus), shrubby blue sage (Salvia ballotiflora), hairy tubetongue (Justicia pilosella), Texas palafoxia (Palafoxia texana), and hairy zexmania (Wedelia texana).
 Shrub-dominated patches may develop within these grassy sites where tighter, clay soils occur, reaching six meters or higher, often dominated by several of the ubiquitous species noted above.